monash-human-power/raspicam/README.md

 # MHP_Raspicam
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

 This repo contains code used to run the Monash Human Power camera system.
-It is write protected to ensure it is always left in a working state.
+The `master` branch is write protected to ensure it is always left in a working state.

 ## Installation

 Firstly, you'll need to create a `.env` file containing either `MHP_CAMERA=primary` or `MHP_CAMERA=secondary`.
+Similarly, set `MHP_BIKE` to `V2` or `V3` so that the overlays listen for data on the correct MQTT topics.
+This step may be skipped (and can be overriden with terminal arguments) but should always be done on the actual camera overlays.

 Optionally, you may set the overlay to run when the physical switch on the display is toggled by modifying `config.json`.
 An example of this file's contents could be `{ "activeOverlay": "overlay_all_stats.py" }`.

 To install dependencies, you will need [poetry](https://python-poetry.org/docs/#installation) installed on your computer.